sass/sass/accepted/calc-functions.d.ts.md

   or calculation, return it.

-* If `calc`'s name is `"mod"`, `"rem"`, `"atan2"`, or `"pow"`; `arguments` has fewer than two elements; and none of those are unquoted strings or `CalculationInterpolation`s, throw an error.
+* If `calc`'s name is `"mod"`, `"rem"`, `"atan2"`, or `"pow"`; `arguments` has fewer than two elements; and none of those are unquoted strings, throw an error.

   > It's valid to write `pow(var(--two-args))` or `pow(#{"2, 3"})`, but
   > otherwise calculations' arguments must match the expected number.